radim776/ES-VPE/README.md

 # ES VPE
-es VPE is a VPE that u make code like in GDevelop events system , but it generate to .NET code using VisualBasic
+ES VPE is a  Visual programming enviroment where u use triggers , conditions and events to make code it is compile to Visual Basic.NET allow u to make EXE files in small file size very easily , has extension support for easy to increase capability

 ( VPE = Visual Programming Enviroment )